werf/werf/docs/pages_en/usage/cleanup/cr_cleanup.md

   operator: string
 ```

 - The `last` parameter specifies the number of images for each reference.
-By default, there is no limit (`-1`).
+By default, there is one image (`1`).
 - The `in` parameter (refer to the [documentation](https://golang.org/pkg/time/#ParseDuration) to learn more) defines the period for which to search for images.
 - The `operator` parameter determines which images will be saved after applying the policy.
 The images may satisfy both conditions or either of them (`And` is set by default).